Eamonbaloun/PC-Beginners-Guide/README.md

 A good PSU will last you through multiple builds.
 My go-to for finding what is a good PSU is the [PSU Tier List](https://docs.google.com/spreadsheets/d/1akCHL7Vhzk_EhrpIGkz8zTEvYfLDcaSpZRB6Xt6JWkc/edit?pli=1&gid=1719706335#gid=1719706335), and I always strive for **A Tier**.
 Don't settle for lower-rated PSUs that may fail under load and damage your components.
 Spending more here on a high-quality PSU, such as a **Seasonic PSU**, will last you much longer than cheaper power supplies.
 For wattage, I recommend a 1000W PSU.
 It provides consistent power delivery and allows for future upgrades, saving you money because you don't have to replace it later.

+## Fans

+When choosing PC fans, I prioritize quality, performance, and noise levels, and I have a clear preference for certain brands based on budget and performance. **Arctic** is my go-to budget option, offering great cooling performance at an affordable price, with models like the P12 and P14 providing solid airflow and static pressure. **be quiet!** sits in the mid-range, striking a balance between performance and acoustics, making their Silent Wings and Pure Wings series excellent choices for quieter builds.
+At the high end, **Noctua** is unmatched in engineering, build quality, and longevity, with fans like the NF-A12x25 and NF-A14 delivering top-tier airflow, static pressure, and near-silent operation.
+Whether building on a budget or going all out for premium cooling, these brands offer the best options across different price points.

 By investing in quality parts now, you’re ensuring your PC performs well for longer, which saves you the cost and hassle of frequent upgrades.
 A well-built PC with the right parts can last for years without needing major replacements.
 ##